Mickey's Gala Premier: Production notes

-Temporary shutdown of BBC Television Service
+Temporary shutdown of BBC Television Service (now BBC One)

-On 1 September 1939, Mickey’s Gala Premier was the final programme broadcast by the BBC Television Service (today known as BBC One) before it ceased broadcasting during World War II.
-An urban legend about this final broadcast claims that due to the sudden outbreak of the war the BBC cut the transmission mid-program, and when BBC-TV resumed after the conflict, it was picked up at the very point it had been interrupted.
+On 1 September 1939, Mickey's Gala Premier was the final programme broadcast by the BBC Television Service (today known as BBC One) before it ceased broadcasting during World War II.
+An urban legend about this final broadcast claims that due to the sudden outbreak of the war the BBC cut the transmission mid-programme and when BBC-TV resumed after the conflict, it was picked up at the very point it had been interrupted.

 Despite this widespread belief, the cartoon was shown in its entirety and then followed by tuning signals.
-On 7 June 1946, the day BBC television broadcasts resumed after the war, Mickey’s Gala Premier was shown again.
+On 7 June 1946, the day BBC television broadcasts resumed after the war, Mickey's Gala Premier was shown again.